Guidelines for Non-U.S. Citizens Details

 Lawful Permanent Residents

-Lawful Permanent Residents (green card holders) may participate in the ARS Postdoctoral Research Program.
+Lawful Permanent Residents (green card holders) may participate in the ARS Research Participation Program.
 ORAU does not sponsor green card applications, nor do we assist with the process.

 ORAU can sponsor J-1 status (research scholar and short-term scholar categories only) for selected, eligible participants who do not already have another appropriate authorization.
 If a candidate already has a J-1 status and is currently in the United States as a “research scholar,” he/she may be eligible for a transfer from his/her current sponsor’s program.

 The maximum duration of a J-1 status depends on the category.
 ORISE participants generally fall under the category of research scholar.
 In this case, the J-1 duration can be for up to, but not to exceed, five years.
 ORISE also uses the short-term scholar category which allows for up to, but not to exceed, six months of participation.